CREDITSCOM/examples/API/CreditsJSDemo/README.md

 ./build.sh
 ```
 ### Run
-Opem the index.html int the favorite browser
+Open the index.html in the your favorite browser